codingMustache/codingMustache/README.md

 ## Joke of the Day

-I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+Why can't a bicycle stand on its own?
+It's two-tired.

 ## Daily Trivia

-What was the name given to Android 4.3?
+What is the domain name for the country Tuvalu?
- 1. Nutella
+ 1. .tv
- 2. Lollipop
+ 2. .tl
- 3. Jelly Bean
+ 3. .tt
- 4. Froyo
+ 4. .tu

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  .tv
 </details>